 "Right-Of-Way" means the surface of, as well as the spaces above and below public road allowances.
+The acronym is ROW.

 "Road Occupancy Permit" means a permit issued by the Region for the purpose of Authorizing the commencement of all work taking place within the Regional road allowance.
+The acronym is ROP.